sk8terboyz/pythonIntro/README.txt

+## Python First HW

+This code was created for a class I took where all code was developed on Linux serves.

+This code was developed to fulfill homework requirements, not professional development.

+Previous README (typically used to explain the program to peers or answer questions asked by the professor):

 Welcome to the README page.

 I put all of the homework problems into one file and created a menu for the user